Bitcoin Verdict

 myNodePlug-and-play buyersWeb dashboardPre-built hardware option, premium tierEasy

-Our take: If you are new to running a node, Umbrel or Start9 are the easiest starting points.
-Both give you a web-based dashboard and a one-click app store.
-Bitcoin Core is always an option if you want maximum control and no extra software.
+Our take: If this is your first node, we would point you at Umbrel or Start9.
+Both give you a friendly web dashboard and a one-click app store, so there is very little to figure out.
+Bitcoin Core is always there for you later if you decide you want maximum control and nothing extra in the way.

 How to Set Up Your Node